mediaprophet/obsidian-rdf/templates/semantic-weaver-functional-spec.md

 ## Overview

-**Semantic Weaver** is an Obsidian plugin for RDF-based ontology management, semantic canvas editing, SPARQL querying, and exporting documentation to MkDocs with GitHub deployment.
-It enables users to annotate notes and canvases with RDF metadata using Context Markup Language (CML) and Context Markup Language for Documentation (CMLD), visualize RDF graphs, query data with SPARQL, and generate semantic documentation.
-This document serves as both a functional specification and a tutorial, using demo files in the `semantic-weaver` folder.
+**Semantic Weaver** is an Obsidian plugin for RDF-based ontology management, semantic canvas editing, SPARQL querying, Mermaid diagram visualization, and exporting documentation to MkDocs with GitHub deployment.
+It enables users to annotate notes and canvases with RDF metadata using Context Markup Language (CML) and Context Markup Language for Documentation (CMLD), visualize RDF graphs and Mermaid diagrams, query data with SPARQL, and generate semantic documentation.
+This document serves as both a functional specification and a tutorial, using demo files in the `templates` folder.

 ### Metadata
 - **Category**: Documentation